 We acknowledge the Traditional Owners, The Larrakia people, on whose land we meet, live, and work.
 We pay our respects to their elders past, present, and emerging.
 We acknowledge Australia’s First Nations were self-governing in accordance with their traditional laws and customs, and they never ceded sovereignty of their lands, seas, and waters.
 We have adopted the Climate Action Network Australia's First Nations solidarity principles, and the full statement can be read here.

 The Environment Centre NT (ECNT) is the peak community sector environment organisation in the Northern Territory.
-We have been working hard to protect the Territory environment since 1983.

 We achieve this by

 - advocating for the improvement of environmental policies and performance of governments, landholders, business and industry;

 - partnering on projects and campaigns with conservation and climate organisations, governments, Indigenous organisations, community groups, businesses, and landholders;

 - raising awareness amongst community, government, business and industry about environmental issues and assisting people to reduce their environmental impact;

 supporting community members to participate in decision making processes and action;

 - recognising the rights, aspirations, responsibilities and knowledge of the Territory’s Indigenous peoples;

 - acknowledging that environmental issues have a social dimension.